- Homeowners / Renters / Condos

 With the advent of managed auto competition in Massachusetts, most auto insurance companies will give you a credit for having both an auto policy and a homeowner’s policy in the same company.
 Many companies give you a credit on both policies.

 This was just a brief overview of the homeowner’s policy.
 There are many more things the policy covers and several endorsements you can add to tailor the policy to your unique individual needs.

 Massachusetts Automobile / RV / Motorcycle Insurance

 Our agency represents several auto insurance companies.
 We search each one for the best rate and appropriate coverage for you.
 We take the time to review the coverages in detail with you and offer several options to you to be sure you are properly covered.
 Most of our carriers offer an account discount, so if you write your home/apartment/condo with us, we can get you that discount.
 Companies are constantly offering different discounts and endorsements to policyholders.
 We will make sure you are getting every credit that you are eligible for.
-Our agency has been insurance automobiles since 1926.
+Our agency has been providing automobile insurance since 1926.
 Back then you could purchase a policy for about $3 per month.
 Times sure have changed and so have the cars and trucks on the road today.
 To many, their cars or motorcycles are their babies and we treat your car insurance as such.
-There are many coverage options to consider such as: Accident Forgiveness, GAP insurance, Auto Loan/Lease, Pet Injury, OEM (Original Equipment Manufacturer) Parts Replacement, Emergency Travel Expense, Accidental Discharge of Air Bags, Disappearing Deductibles, Substitute Transportation/Rental, and Replacement Cost.
+There are many coverage options to consider such as: Accident Forgiveness, GAP insurance (Auto Loan/Lease), Pet Injury, OEM (Original Equipment Manufacturer) Parts Replacement, Emergency Travel Expense, Accidental Discharge of Air Bags, Disappearing Deductibles, Substitute Transportation/Rental, and Replacement Cost.